Understanding Federal Loans

 • Information about NSLDS.
 The U.S. Department of Education is required to provide a disclosure form for students and prospective students about NSLDS.

-• You have certain rights and responsibilities under the Federal Direct Loan program, for information on student Rights and Responsibilities, please go to Student Rights and Responsibilities Information.
+• You have certain rights and responsibilities under the federal direct loan program.
+Visit Student Rights and Responsibilities Information to learn more.

 CONTACT US